Andrew Burd '17

 Watch a video from the 2015 First-Year Walk.

 "Each year, new students retrace the steps of the Gettysburg College class that once walked with President Abraham Lincoln on the day he delivered the Gettysburg Address.
 Gettysburg College has an unbreakable tie to some of the most poignant moments in our nation’s history, and the First Year Walk gives us the opportunity to truly appreciate that.
 It reminds us that “It is for us the living rather to be dedicated here to the unfinished work which they who fought here have thus far so nobly advanced.
 It is rather for us to be here dedicated to the great task remaining before us".
 This year the speaker of honor Susan Eisenhower, granddaughter of President Dwight D. Eisenhower, delivered a reading of the speech.

-"One of my favorite memories from my first year at Gettysburg was my First Year Seminar Cryptography: The Science of Secrecy.
+"One of my favorite memories from my first year at Gettysburg was my First Year Seminar Yoga: Ancient Philosophy, Global Phenomenon.
 It was a unique experience to take the classroom and bring it back to our dorm.
 We had conversations about the readings while brushing our teeth and walking down the hall.
 This experience built a foundation of friendship that I was able to build on and branch out from and I am grateful to have had this experience with 15 other first years.